pema99/faceless/README.md

       "activateMultipleDrivers" : true
 }
 ```
 This will allow the driver used for the VR controllers to work concurrently with this driver.
+Finally, enable the driver in the Startup section of SteamVR settings.